-The affect of overcrowding and extended wait times has also increased inpatient mortality rates.
-A study published in the Annals of Emergency Medicine in December 2012 showed a 5% increase in probability of death for patients visiting an emergency room on high volume days.
+The effect of overcrowding and extended wait times has also increased inpatient mortality rates.
+A study published in the Annals of Emergency Medicine in December 2012 showed a 5% increase in the probability of death for patients visiting an emergency room on high volume days.
 In addition, hospital stays were longer for those patients with an overall cost of $17 million attributed to overcrowded ER visits of less than 1 million visits studied.

 Less Attentive Care Than Patients Require